 Architectural Design of Hellenistic Greece

 The great period in human history, full of courage and power, ended.
 Heroic wars, which came during the era of Alexander the Great, marked the age of influence and the dawn of human civilization.
 Its influence, which spread through various locations in the world, expanded like brushes of fires in the land.
 Alexander the Great with his immense power, courage, and leadership dominated the world with his empire that most people recognized.
 In the expanse of Alexander’s sovereignty, he reigned numerous empires including Egypt, Asia Minor, Greece, and Persia.
-However, his dissatisfaction of all his powers and realms made him journey to battle more kingdoms and the perilous world of India (Bosworth, 1993, p.
+However, his dissatisfaction with all his powers and realms made his journey to battle more kingdoms and the perilous world of India (Bosworth, 1993, p.
 67).
 Alexander the Great with his immense name in most Hellenistic accounts contributed to the world of arts, leadership, and courage.
 Though Alexander the Great had stories of his own, his influential figure was distinguished by countless intellectuals and historians and his incomparable endeavors and his well-regarded supremacy and valor influenced the Greek arts.

 The absence of Alexander the Great beckoned the Hellenistic Period.
 His immense death in 323 B.C. uncovered his heritage throughout the realms and territories where he ruled during his time (Bury, 1906, p.
 24).
 His body was distributed to the different places where he ruled as a respect to his greatness and heroism.
 Alexander’s empire was turned into various kingdoms of their own and distributed kingdoms.
 Based on the historical event, that started the Hellenistic Era.
 In fact, when Alexander died, several empires ascended when the New Hellenistic began.
 Kingdoms grew in the Near East by Seleucids, Egypt by the Ptolemies, and Macedonia by the Antigonids (Boardman and Griffin, 1991, p.
 23).
 Indeed, when Alexander died, several Greek city-states appealed to their freedom and made great alliances with other kingdoms to acquire that independence, while other smaller city-states struggled to hold their independence.
 Though kingdoms grew with their own kings, Alexander’s legacy that tried to establish after him influenced great Greek arts and its cultures today.